fuzzySi/processing/README.md

 1 demo to show how to draw a sine wave - used building a LFO
 #
 one draws Mr Smiley.
+#
+random phrase doesn't work on pi due to use of pFont.
+#